Engine versions supported: Cinematic Unity Explorer supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono)

 Gameplay camera

-If you need these postprocessing effects you would need to check the "Use Game Camera?" checkbox in the Freecam panel.
-This will let you control the gameplay camera instead of creating a new one to control.
+If you need these postprocessing effects you would need to choose any of the other Camera Modes in the dropdown.
+In the case of the "Gameplay" camera mod, it will let you control the gameplay camera instead of creating a new one to control.

 When doing this, the Cinematic Unity Explorer will attempt to disable the component that controls this gameplay camera, but in some cases, it won't be able to find the right component to disable and unlock the camera from the game.
-So if you cannot move or rotate the gameplay camera do the following:
+In such cases in which you cannot move or rotate the gameplay camera we suggest trying the Cloned or ForcedMatrix camera modes, but if those don't work for whatever reason or the postprocessing effects get butchered you can try the following:

 If the steps listed above fail, go to the camera parent game object (by clicking on "◄ View Parent" on the top left) and try the components there.
 If that doesn't work then you can try entering other children's game objects from this parent and disabling their components.
 You can also go up in the parent hierarchy until you find the right game object and component or don't have more parent game objects to go to.